Grissess/ski-rust/doc/paper.md

 the one private key and any given public key suffices to decrypt a message matching the MIC.
-This offers some form of "authenticated" encryption, though not as strong an attestation as a signature, because a signature certifies that a _certain_ public key was used, whereas our implementation permits _any_ public key to suffice.
+This offers some form of "authenticated" encryption, though not as strong an attestation as a signature, because a signature certifies that a _certain_ public key was used, whereas our implementation permits _any_ party to encrypt or otherwise communicate the session key--no guarantee of _binding_ it to its original secret key is tendered by intent, as (1) this is instead the intent of signatures, below, and (2) this would allow active attacks based on the message recipients, discussed shortly.
+(Bernstein describes this as a "public-key authenticator", as opposed to a signature, in his documentation on (NaCL 2012).)
 Nonetheless, this MIC provides some tamper-resistance, in that decryption by any party will fail (up to hash collision) if the MIC or data packets are modified.
 Since the session key packets precede this, an active attacker can cause any single party to be unable to decrypt the message by tampering with their session key packet; however, because the only way to verify which shared key was used for each packet is by trial decryption, the attacker cannot determine (up to possessing a target's private key) which packet was intended for which recipient _a priori_.
 Thus, provided the order of